-Finally, radio-electric spectrum regulations state that the radioelectric spectrum is a limited natural resource to be administered by the regulatory authority of the Federal Government, which shall be empowered to grant, modify or cancel the corresponding use authorizations of the spectrum.
+The radio-electric spectrum is a limited natural resource to be administered by the regulatory authority of the Federal Government, which shall be empowered to grant, modify or cancel the corresponding use authorizations of the spectrum.
 The applicable regulations establish a procedure in order to obtain the authorization to use frequencies.